DREAMER15944/DREAMER15944/README.md

-- 👋 Hi, I’m @Dreamer
+- 👋 Hi, I’m Dreamer
 - 👀 I’m interested in Codding
-- 🌱AGE :16
+- 🌱AGE :15
-- 🔥Owner of bot:Eva,Jarvis
+- 🔥Owner of bot:Tezza, jazz music and a Codding discord server
 - 💞️ REAL NAME:Unknown
 - 📫 How to reach ME DM ME IN DISCORD